wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

         let signature = try PowerAuthSDK.sharedInstance().requestSignature(with: auth, method: method, uriId: uriId, body: body) let header = [ signature.key: signature.value ]

-        // Send HTTP request with the HTTP header computed above
+        // Send an HTTP request with the HTTP header computed above.
-        // Note that we are sending the POST call to the actual URI, with
+        // Note that we are sending the POST call to the service URI, with
-        // a computed HTTP header with signature and the request body bytes return self.httpClient.post(uri, header, body)
+        // a computed signature HTTP header and the request body bytes return self.httpClient.post(uri, header, body)
     } catch _ {
         // In case of invalid configuration, invalid activation